Frequently Asked Questions

 Each applicant must meet Auburn's Pre-Pharmacy curriculum including Auburn's Core curriculum.
-If you are unsure if you are enrolled in coursework to satisfy the Pre-Pharmacy requirements, you should contact the Harrison School of Pharmacy's Office of Academic and Student Affairs and discuss your academic record with the Admission Coordinator, Laurie Kenney Gann.
+If you are unsure if you are enrolled in coursework to satisfy the Pre-Pharmacy requirements, you should contact the Harrison School of Pharmacy's Office of Academic and Student Affairs and discuss your academic record with the Admission Coordinator, Laurie Gann.

 4. Do I have to have all coursework completed by the time I enter Pharmacy School?

 Yes.
 No exceptions to this policy will be made.

 5. How many apply?

 6. How many applicants do you interview?